williamngan/react-pts-canvas/README.md

 ## PtsCanvasLegacy

-`PtsCanvasLegacy` is a component that you may extend to implement your own drawings and animations on canvas using Pts.
+`PtsCanvasLegacy` is a class component that you may extend to implement your own drawings and animations on canvas using Pts.
 Like this:

 ```jsx
 class MyCanvas extends PtsCanvasLegacy {